-Kate Cohen is the owner of Sleep Time Baby.
+Kate Cohen is the owner of Sleep Time Consulting.
 She is a certified sleep consultant and member of the Association of Professional Sleep Consultants and gives us the lowdown on how to help your children sleep better.

-I set up Sleep Time Baby nearly 3 years ago now.
+I set up Sleep Time Consulting nearly 5 years ago now.
 My son had never really slept through the night by the age of and that was obviously causing us a lot of sleep deprivation.
 We hired a sleep consultant and through that process, he started sleeping through in 3 days.
 We found ourselves thinking “what happened?” and “why were we getting this so wrong?”.
 It was that fascination that led me to want to understand more about it and led me to do the training course.
 One of my main aims is to share sleep education so other people can understand their problems with sleep and not suffer like we did.

 Why is sleep so important?
 Why do you need to help your child sleep better?

 There’s been movement in recent years about the importance of sleep – you have probably seen it more in the press.
 People talk about it from an adult point of view but setting that sleep standard from a young age is really vital.
 There are so many reasons why it’s really important that you help your children sleep better.

 The key one for me is that development happens at night when a young child mainly grows.
 So if they are not sleeping well then that development will not happen as well as it could do.